Amala and Kamala: Behaviour and treatment

 Singh claims in his diary that, at the orphanage, the two girls showed wolf-like behaviour typical for feral children.
 They would not allow themselves to be dressed, scratched and bit people who tried to feed them, rejected cooked food and walked on all fours.
 Both girls had developed thick calluses on their palms and knees from having walked on all fours.
 The girls were mostly nocturnal, had an aversion to sunshine, and could see very well in the dark.
 They also exhibited an acute sense of smell and an enhanced ability to hear.

 The girls enjoyed the taste of raw meat and would eat out of a bowl on the ground.
 They seemed to be insensitive to cold and heat and appeared to show no human emotions of any kind, apart from fear.
 At night they would howl like wolves, calling out to their "family".
 They did not speak.

 Unity author Imelda Octavia Shanklin referred to their case in her 1929 book, What Are You?: "I once heard a missionary tell of seeing two girls who had been rescued from a den of wolves in Asia.
 As babies they had been abandoned, and, in a measure duplicating the young lives of Romulus and Remus, had been mothered by a female wolf.
 The children ran fleetly on all fours; they snarled and bit at their captors.
 The forehead retreated, the lower face protruded in unmistakable likeness to the foster-parent beast that had shown them more of mother love than their human mothers had shown."

 Singh claims that he took on the difficult task of trying to teach them ordinary human behaviour.
 Amala died in 1921 of a kidney infection.
 She was buried in the graveyard of St. John's Church, Midnapore.
 Kamala showed signs of mourning at her death.
 After this, Kamala became more approachable.
 She was eventually partially house-trained and became used to the company of other human beings.
 After years of hard work, she was able to walk upright a little, although never proficiently and would often revert to all fours when she needed to go somewhere quickly, and learned to speak a few words.
-She died in 1929 of tuberculosis.
+She died in 1929 of tuberculosis at the age of 17.